MrColorado35/aikidoderby/README.md

     I tested them manually at the first time, changing elements either in dev-tools (using Google Chrome web browser), or straight in gitpod, where I have created whole project.

-    As the website is intendet for people that would like to join our club, I was trying to adjust everything to make finding us as easy as it's possible and not to overload website with the unnecessery content.
+    As the website is intended for people that would like to join our club, I was trying to adjust everything to make finding us as easy as possible and not to overload website with the unnecessery content.

-    One of the main problems I found, was the animated picture on the main page, that didn't work very well on Mozilla, also on larger screens than mine it didn't perform as great.
+    One of the main problems I found, was the animated picture on the main page, that didn't work very well in Mozilla, also on larger screens than mine it didn't perform as great.
     Finaly I've decided to live the main picture static, as it improves overall effect on any equipment.

     I have also run automated tests on https://validator.w3.org/ to eliminate all code issues,